Go to the page content

 • High blood sugar

 At least three metabolic risk factors must be present to be diagnosed with metabolic syndrome.
-As such, metabolic syndrome is defined as a cluster of conditions, and can raise the risk of heart disease, type 2 diabetes, and stroke.
+As such, metabolic syndrome is defined as a cluster of conditions, and can raise the risk of heart disease, type 2 diabetes, and stroke14.

 Metabolically healthy obese